 Mom, Dad, and Junior, Out for a Sunday Stroll.

-Ed Davis grew up in the Pacific Northwest, and has zigzagged the sidewalk with the other frenetic residents of New York City, and now resides lakeside in the natural wonderland of Maine.
+Ed Davis grew up in the Pacific Northwest, he has zigzagged the sidewalk with the other frenetic residents of New York City, and now resides lakeside in the natural wonderland of Maine.
 There are a few things that have been his constant companions since an early age: a violin, a motorcycle, and a camera.
 Working with artists in NYC has inspired him to focus on art documentation, and photographing work in the various galleries of the city has helped to sharpen his eye for light, color, shape, and story.

 COMPOSITION | PERFORMANCE | SOUND DESIGN

-Ed Davis began his career as a Ruth Close Musical Fellowship scholar at the University of Oregon studying violin and viola.
+Ed Davis began his career as a C. I. Wright scholarship recipient, and Ruth Close Musical Fellowship scholar at the University of Oregon studying violin and viola.
 Appearances at ABC Good Morning America Studio, New York’s Limelight and Detroit’s Royal Oak Theater followed.
 Performing a wide range of styles from classical to jazz, folk rock to electronic music, he’s played with such acts such as Jennifer Brunetti’s Mercyside touring with Modern English and Jesus Jones.
 Ed has scored and collaborated in a number of projects: live cinema, dance, animation and film soundtracks, including work premiered at Cannes and Sundance, Off-Broadway, and broadcast on BBC Television.

-He has been involved in two hybrid electronic/acoustic live soundtracks for a silent film series with XOOS, and has toured with The Olympia Chamber Orchestra performing Timothy Brock's The Cabinet of Dr. Caligari.
+He has been involved in two hybrid electronic/acoustic live soundtracks for a silent film series with the band XOOS, and has toured with The Olympia Chamber Orchestra performing Timothy Brock's The Cabinet of Dr. Caligari.
 Other performances include ABC's Good Morning America studio opening for Suzanne Vega, and Sugar Ray, and sessions with Sky Cries Mary, 10,000 Maniacs, and The Kinks.
-Ed played at the VMAs in Christina Aguilera's orchestra at Radio City Music Hall, and also with Lila Zelet Elías at Teatro de la Ciudad Esperanza Iris, Mexico City.
+Ed played at the VMAs in Christina Aguilera's orchestra at Radio City Music Hall, and also with Lila Zelet Elías at Teatro de la Ciudad Esperanza Iris, in Mexico City.
 Ed has composed music for theatrical productions of Closer

 by Patrick Marber, six heart-wrenching short plays by Tennessee Williams, and The Libertine